 For centuries, The Islands of Tahiti have loomed large as the ultimate paradise, verdant lands surrounded by the Pacific, the goal of explorers like Captain Cook and artists like Paul Gauguin.
 It’s also been the ultimate fantasy of countless others making it through their 9-to-5 workdays while daydreaming of giving up office life to sit under a palm tree by an azure lagoon.

 The fantasy has long been elusive, however.
-While visiting Tahiti no longer requires weeks at sea, it typically does involve multiple flights and layovers if you are traveling from the United States.
-United Airlines is set to change that as it continues a 70-year tradition of connecting the islands of the Pacific to the continental United States which began in 1947, with flights from Honolulu to San Francisco.
-United’s new Dreamliner service promises to make getting to Tahiti, well, a dream.
+While visiting Tahiti no longer requires weeks at sea, it often involves multiple flights and layovers if you are traveling from the United States.
+United Airlines has now changed all that as it continues a 70-year tradition of connecting the islands of the Pacific to the continental United States which began in 1947, with flights from Honolulu to San Francisco.
+United’s new Boeing 787 Dreamliner year-round service which launched on October 30 makes getting to Tahiti, well, a dream.